 The water heater should either be raised several inches above the floor on a concrete slab or use a low-profile condensate pump to allow free drainage of condensate from the elbow drain fitting.
 This water heater is a condensing type unit and requires a drain to be located in close proximity to allow the condensate to drain safely.
-The condensate drains from the unit at the factory installed exhaust condensate elbow located near the bottom of the unit.
-Using an approved primer and cement (refer to Section VI: Venting, page 17), connect a 3/4" elbow or 3/4" coupling over the outside of the drain outlet and use 3/4" pipe for the drain trap and condensate line to a drain.
-Make sure the condensate drain line slopes down, away from the water heater at least 1/8 in/ft toward the drain.
-The condensate drainpipe must not be routed through an area subject to below freezing temperatures.
+The condensate drains from the unit at the field installed exhaust condensate elbow located near the bottom of the unit.
+Using 1" PVC create a drain trap, as shown in Figure 2, which connects to the condensate elbow using the supplied rubber coupler.

+Also use 1" PVC from the drain trap to the drain.
+Make sure the condensate drains line slopes down, away from the water heater at least 1/8 in per foot toward the drain.
+The condensate drain pipe must NOT be routed through an area subject to below freezing temperatures.
 The condensate build-up will block the exhaust outlet, which will cause improper operation.
 Refer to Figure 2 for the proper connection of an elbow to the drain outlet and a condensate trap.